You may be able to get up to £150 to help with the cost of school uniforms and PE kits with a school uniform grant.

 Back to school – it’s one of those bittersweet times!
 (Yes, I know they haven’t broken up yet!)

 I loved spending extra time with my kids, but a bit of time apart wouldn’t go amiss 😉

-However, what dreads me at this time of year is the extra costs we’ve got to fork out for.
+However, what dreads me at this time of year is the additional costs we’ve got to fork out for.

-Instead of forking out your own cash, there are ways to get uniform mega cheap – or even for free!
+Instead of forking out money you may not have, there are ways to get uniform mega cheap – or even for free!

 School uniform grant

-You’re able to get up to £150 for your child’s school uniform with a government means tested grant.
+You’re able to apply for up to £150 for your child’s school uniform with a government means tested grant.